Walmart

 The utility areas still had to feel designed.

-The Walmart identity had to carry from hero content into the footer and the smallest utility moments, so the page felt coherent from first impression to final link.
+The Walmart identity had to carry from hero content into the footer and the smallest utility moments, so the page felt consistent from first impression to final link.

 Walmart Canada brand graphic.